thin-edge/thin-edge.io/docs/src/understand/thin-edge-json.md

 ### Sending Telemetry Data to thin-edge.io

-All topics with the prefix `tedge/` are reserved by `thin-edge.io` for this purpose.
+All topics with the prefix `te/` are reserved by `thin-edge.io` for this purpose.
-To send measurements to `thin-edge.io`, the measurements represented in Thin Edge JSON format can be published to the `tedge/measurements` topic.
+To send measurements to `thin-edge.io`, the measurements represented in Thin Edge JSON format can be published to the `te/+/+/+/+/m/+` topic.
 Other processes running on the thin-edge device can subscribe to this topic to process these measurements.

-If the messages published to this `tedge/measurements` topic is not a well-formed Thin Edge JSON, then these messages won’t be processed by `thin-edge.io`, not even partially, and an appropriate error message on why the validation failed will be published to a dedicated `tedge/errors` topic.
+If the messages published to any of the telemetry topics are not well-formed Thin Edge JSON, then these messages won’t be processed by `thin-edge.io`, not even partially, and an appropriate error message on why the validation failed will be published to a dedicated `tedge/errors` topic.
 The messages published to this topic will be highly verbose error messages and can be used for any debugging during development.